 The main unit is easy enough to use as it has just three big buttons – stop, auto and pulse – but you can be sure your head will be buried in the substantially comprehensive manual for quite some time, if only to work out which accessory is best for the task in hand.

-If you have the financial wherewithal and the space to store it all, you won’t be disappointed with this machine’s performance since it excels at almost any job you throw at it.
+If you have the space to store it all, you won’t be disappointed with this machine’s performance since it excels at almost any job you throw at it.

-The Kenwood kMix has many modern design flourishes, including a varispeed 500 watt motor, a huge five-litre mixing bowl and a big speed control knob.
+Here comes another Kenwood.
+The Kenwood kMix has many modern design flourishes, including a varispeed 1,000 watt motor, a large five-litre mixing bowl and a big speed control knob.
 The kMix stands taller than the KitchenAid and is only slightly less sturdy while the polished stainless steel mixing bowl is light in the hand and pretty to look at.

-The kMix's 1000-watt motor is fairly quiet and we like the way it slowly accelerates instead of starting off at full pelt.
-The unit also comes with the full gamut of accessories: a balloon whisk for creams and cakes, a K-beater for dry ingredients, a dough hook and a creaming beater that scrapes the side of the bowl like a spatula.
+The kMix's motor is fairly quiet and we like the way it slowly accelerates instead of starting off at full pelt.
+This unit comes with just a basic set of accessories: a balloon whisk for creams and cakes, a K-beater for dry ingredients and a dough hook.
+For best results when whipping creamy ingredients, we would suggest buying the optional creaming beater that scrapes the side of the bowl like a spatula.

 The kMix looks grand in any modern kitchen and does the job well.
-It's cheaper than the KitchenAid and similarly well built, but the KitchenAid stills beats it (pardon the pun) for effortless operation and simplicity.
+It's cheaper than the KitchenAid and similarly well built, but the KitchenAid stills beats it (pardon the pun) for effortless operation, simplicity and stylish design.

 This monumental 1,200-watter has three main USPs: it comes with a pair of stainless steel bowls (one large, one small), an LED that bathes the contents of the bowl in a cool blue hue and an extra SoftEdgeBeater with integrated silicone-edged spatula.
 No question, this is an extremely attractive hunk and, being of Teutonic/Swedish origin, you can be sure it's superbly built too.